dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <div class="warning">
     <h3>Warning</h3>
     <p>
        You must be thinking where the hell is <strong>meta keywords</strong>.
-Due to keyword stuffing - after 2009 - <a href="https://webmasters.googleblog.com/2009/09/google-does-not-use-keywords-meta-tag.html" target="_blank" rel="nofollow">search engines are not considering meta keywords</a> for ranking.
+It is not important anymore.
+Due to keyword stuffing - after 2009 - <a href="https://webmasters.googleblog.com/2009/09/google-does-not-use-keywords-meta-tag.html" target="_blank" rel="nofollow"><strong>search engines are not considering meta keywords</strong></a> for ranking.
     </p>
 </div>